Applying for Federal Tuition Assistance (TA)

 - Students with a VA Chapter 33 eligibility rating of less than 100% may benefit from using both benefits, while a student with a 100% eligibility rating may decide to hold off and use their VA Chapter 33 benefit at a later time.

-- Students who are eligible for both VA Chapter 33 (Post 9/11 GI Bill) and TA should contact the Office of Student Accounts to determine the best course of action for their situtation.
+- Students who are eligible for both VA Chapter 33 (Post 9/11 GI Bill) and TA should contact the Office of Student Accounts to determine the best course of action for their situation.

 Can Students use EAP and TA at the same time?

-Will KU Veterans Services offer Army TA Workskops for the Fall 2021 semester?
+Will KU Veterans Services offer Army TA Workshops?

 Army TA Workshops are suspended at this time due to the Army IgnitED exception to policy (ETP) that is in place.
 We plan to schedule workshops for future semesters when Army IgnitED is fully online and the ETP is no longer being used.